natgian/hiking-web-app/README.md

 ## Installation

-To get a loca copy of the project up and running, follow these steps:
+To get a local copy of the project up and running, follow these steps:

 1. clone the repository
 2. install the dependencies: `npm install`